What Size Cat Tree Do I Need? (Small Spaces & Large Cats)

 • Security – higher spaces help cats feel safe

-• Observation — cats prefer to watch their surroundings from above
+• Observation – cats prefer to watch from above

-• Territory control — vertical space gives cats a sense of ownership
+• Territory – vertical space gives them control

 • Stretch fully while scratching